Couples & Relationship Counseling

 How do we begin?

 We will meet for the first session together with all of us in the room.
 I have tried to do 50 and 60 minute sessions for the first meeting, but I’ve found that it’s just not long enough to do a comprehensive intake, so the first session is 75 minutes.
-I am currently offering a discounted intake for $125 (waiving the fee for the first 45 minutes) instead of $375.
+I am currently offering a discounted intake for $185 (about half off) instead of $375.

 After that meeting, if I think I can be helpful, I will invite you to continue to the second part of the assessment.
 You two may want to go home and discuss together whether you want to continue.
 Part two consists of you each filling out some paperwork and meeting with me individually for 60 minutes.
 After those meetings, we’ll have a fourth session in which we discuss treatment goals and a plan to be sure we are all on the same page.